-Though most back injury claims are resolved before litigation is necessary, hire an attorney with trial experience and a strong track record of success.
+Though most back injury claims are resolved before litigation is necessary, hire a Las Vegas personal injury attorney with trial experience and a strong track record of success.
 That way, you’ve got the best possible representation on your side from the beginning.

-Contact an Experienced Back Injury Lawyer in Las Vegas, NV
+Talk to an Experienced Car Accident Lawyer in Las Vegas